tofay/roci/README.md

 - Build OCI images using a simple, declarative config file
 - Fast and reproducible builds
 - Images contain just the specified files and their dynamic library dependencies
-- Automatic RPM manifest generation for Trivy/Syft integration (RPM-based distros only)
+- Automatic OS package manifest file generation for Trivy/Syft integration (RPM/debian -based distros only)

 ## Usage